-Business tax debt such as sales and payroll tax generally have to be paid in full after filing.
+Business tax debt such as sales and payroll tax generally has to be paid in full after filing.
 However, interest and penalties stop accruing and you can have up to five years to pay the amounts owed.
 Under an installment agreement plan with the IRS or State, if you miss a payment, it will generally default or void the agreement.
-A major advantage to paying through a Chapter 13 case is that if you miss a payment or two, there is no automatic default and you will be afforded time get caught back up.
+A major advantage to playing through a Chapter 13 case is that if you miss a payment or two, there is no automatic default and you will be afforded time get caught back up.
 If you are in business, this can be a big advantage as your cash flow changes from month to month.

 Types of Business Tax

-Anyone who lives in Savannah, Hinesville, or Pooler GA (or any other U.S. city), and owns a business or works in a business is required to file a income tax return each year.
+Anyone who lives in Savannah, Hinesville, or Pooler GA (or any other U.S. city), and owns a business or works in a business is required to file an income tax return each year.
 Business taxes fall into these groups:

 - Income tax.
 This tax, also known as a pay-as-you-go-tax, is paid as you earn or receive any income during the year.
 Also during the year, this tax is usually withheld from an employee's salary.